Ramsay Weston Phipps: Background

 Ramsay Weston Phipps was the second son of Pownoll Phipps and his third wife, the Irish-born Anna Charlotte Smith.
-Born at the family estate, Oaklands, in Tipperary, Ireland, he was named Ramsay in honor of an uncle who pioneered slave emancipation in the West Indies, and Weston after another uncle, a scientific clergyman.
+Born at the family estate, Oaklands, in County Tipperary, Ireland, he was named Ramsay in honor of an uncle who pioneered slave emancipation in the West Indies, and Weston after another uncle, a scientific clergyman.
 By 1841, his father had returned to England, to reside in Kent, where the family lived in Yalding.
 They lodged at the "Parsonage" with a local farmer, Ramsey Warde; Ramsey Warde was also a relative of Phipps' mother.
 The family of four included three-year-old Ramsay, his older brother, Pownoll (age five), his mother (age 30) and his father.
 Eventually, two more children joined the family: Henrietta Sophia and Robert Constantine, twins born 23 September 1841.
 The boy died 9 October, but Henrietta lived into adulthood, marrying Lieutenant-Colonel William Smith.
 After suffering a bout of measles in spring 1847, Ramsay Phipps attended Mr. Barron's School at Stanmore with his older brother, Pownoll, with the intent to following his brother in a year or two to Rugby in Warwickshire.